xbeat/Machine-Learning/README.md

 Introduction to Gradient Boosting Machines

 Gradient Boosting Machines (GBM) are a powerful ensemble learning technique used in machine learning for both regression and classification tasks.
 They work by building a series of weak learners, typically decision trees, and combining them to create a strong predictive model.
 In this presentation, we'll explore how to build a GBM algorithm from scratch using Python.

+## Improving Model Accuracy with Ensemble Methods

+Understanding Bagging Fundamentals

+Bagging, or Bootstrap Aggregating, combines predictions from multiple models to reduce variance and overfitting.
+This ensemble method creates diverse training datasets through bootstrap sampling, training independent models and aggregating their predictions through voting or averaging.

 ## Python Data Science Cheatsheet